mitranim/simple-pjax/src-docs/html/$index.md

 for heavy websites with large amounts of contents, the improvements can be cataclysmic.

+This is a functional, fully automatic library.
+Try it on your website!

 See the full readme in the
 <a href="https://github.com/Mitranim/simple-pjax" target="_blank">
   <span>source repository</span>